GOP senators soften skepticism of Trump

 Sen. Katie Britt (R-Ala.), a member of McConnell’s leadership team, endorsed Trump right before Wednesday’s debate.

-She argued that Trump’s record as president from 2017 to 2021 is why he’s “dominating in the polls and why his insurmountable lead only continues to grow as the primary dates draw closer.”
+She argued that Trump’s record as president from 2017-21 is why he’s “dominating in the polls and why his insurmountable lead only continues to grow as the primary dates draw closer.”

 “Now, let’s come together and move forward towards November 2024,” she urged other Republicans in an op-ed for Yellowhammer News, a conservative media outlet.